 - Meanwhile, in a small nonstick saucepan, saute onion in oil until tender.
 Stir in the remaining sauce ingredients; bring to a boil.
 Remove from the heat.
 Set aside 1 cup; keep warm.

 - Spoon half of the remaining sauce over pork.
-Bake 20-30 minutes longer or until a meat thermometer reads 160°, brushing once more with sauce.
+Bake 20-30 minutes longer or until a thermometer reads 160°, brushing once more with sauce.
 Let stand for 5 minutes before slicing.
 Serve with reserved sauce.
 Yield: 6 servings.

 Originally published as Honey-Herb Pork Tenderloin in Light & Tasty June/July 2007, p21